Salvation Army in Virginia assistance programs and Family Services.

 The Salvation Army and their Family Services program help tens of thousands of families in Virginia every year.
 A focus of their financial assistance and social services, including rent help, electric bill assistance, food and more is on low to moderate income individuals who would otherwise not be qualified for any other financial assistance or public aid.
-Many of the Virginia programs are focused on preventing homelessness, offering holiday assistance, and providing free or low cost food and meals.
+Many of the Virginia programs and locations listed below are focused on preventing homelessness, offering holiday assistance, and providing free or low cost food and meals.

 A focus is on preventing the cycle of homelessness.
 This is done by ideally preventing evictions, offering emergency rental assistance, case management, and guidance.
 Individuals who are homeless may be able to find shelter and short term transitional housing.
 This Salvation Army program helps low income families and individuals by: